 In 2013 and 2014, Miller was brought on board to direct Bruce Willis, Jason Patric, John Cusack, Curtis "50 Cent" Jackson, and Korean star Rain in the action thriller "The Prince" for Emmett/Furla/Oasis and Lionsgate and was asked to return to direct Bruce Willis, Thomas Jane, Bryan Greenberg and Ambyr Childers in the sci-fi action thriller "Vice".

 In 2015 and 2016, Miller was hired by Producer Joe Pope to research, develop and write the incredible true story of NYC Cop Vinny Davis and his wife, Diane, who had been stalked and hunted by a violent sociopath for over fourteen years...until Vinny finally struck back.
-In parallel, Miller began the early development of his DEA Action Thriller "Interdiction", the long awaited "Victory Lane", and Miller also signed on board to produce, write and direct the documentary and feature film version of "Chasing Shadows" based on the true story of Vietnam Veteran Richard J. Flaherty and Police Officer David Yuzuk.
-In 2017, Miller was hired by Emmett Furla Oasis to helm the Bruce Willis Action Thriller "Reprisal" ( Bruce Willis, Frank Grillo, and Olivia Culpo) and "Backtrace" with Sylvester Stallone, Matthew Modine, and Ryan Guzman.
+In parallel, Miller began the early development of his DEA Action Thriller "Interdiction", the long awaited "Victory Lane" and "Into the Crossfire".
+In 2017, Miller was hired by Emmett Furla Oasis to helm the Action Thriller "Reprisal" ( Bruce Willis, Frank Grillo, and Olivia Culpo) and "Backtrace" with Sylvester Stallone, Matthew Modine, and Ryan Guzman.